TRON project: History

+On September 11, 2018, "IEEE 2050-2018 - IEEE Standard for a Real-Time Operating System (RTOS) for Small-Scale Embedded Systems", a standard based on "μT-Kernel 2.0 was officially approved as an IEEE standard.

+In May 2023, the IEEE recognized the RTOS, proposed, created, and released by TRON Project, as an IEEE Milestone, titled "TRON Real-time Operating System Family, 1984."
+The certified Milestone plaque is installed on the campus of the University of Tokyo, where Ken Sakamura, the leader of TRON Project, worked as a research assistant in 1984.

 Architecture

 TRON does not specify the source code for the kernel, but instead is a "set of interfaces and design guidelines" for creating the kernel.
 This allows different companies to create their own versions of TRON, based on the specifications, which can be suited for different microprocessors.

 While the specification of TRON is publicly available, implementations can be proprietary at the discretion of the implementer.

-Sub-architectures

 The TRON framework defines a complete architecture for the different computing units: